linneakirby/HAND/README.md

 ## Mat Software
 The mat software is written in Python3 and can be found in the "Software" folder as "pressure_mat_posture.py".
 A list of dependencies can be found in the "requirements.txt" file in the same folder.

+### Testing
+The mat software can be tested by running the "start" shell script, which allows the user to interact with a preloaded snapshot of the mat output.